 Skip to main content

-By default, iroh will use public shared infrastructure to facilitate connections over DNS and end-to-end encryption over relays.
+By default, iroh will use public shared infrastructure to facilitate connections over address lookup and end-to-end encryption over relays.
 This infrastructure comprises:

 1. Relays

-Relays forward traffic when direct peer-to-peer connections are not possible as well as facilitates holepunching for direct connections.
-These servers are managed and maintained by the n0 team, and are shared by a global public network of developers.
+Relays forward traffic when direct connections are not possible as well as facilitates NAT traversal for direct connections.
+These servers are managed and maintained by n0.computer, and are shared by a global public network of developers.
 We recommend using the public relays for development and testing, as they are free to use and require no setup.
 However, for production systems, we recommend using dedicated relays instead.

 Why use dedicated relays in production?

-Using a dedicated relays can provide several benefits, including improved performance, enhanced security, better uptime guarantees, and greater control over your network infrastructure.
+Using dedicated relays can provide several benefits, including improved performance, enhanced security, better uptime guarantees, and greater control over your network infrastructure.
 By using your own servers, you can optimize connection speeds and reduce latency for your specific use case.
-If you require more control over your relay infrastructure, you can choose to self-host your own relay or upgrade to a managed relay service.
-This managed relay service is monitored by the n0 team who maintain the iroh project, and offers SLAs around uptime and performance.
-Sign up for a free trial of n0des to get access to purchase a managed relay with uptime SLAs.
 We recommend setting up at least two relays for redundancy in different regions.
 For example, you could set up one relay in North America and another in Europe.

 Why this architecture is powerful